marktwainhm/ithappenedinhartford/pages/it-happened-in-your-town/getinvolved.md

 It Happened In Your Town will allow students to engage with their community’s past and present, demonstrating the power of local history to tell national and global stories.

-The project will officially begin in late 2023 and run through the end of 2024; submissions any time in that period will be included in the project.
 To receive updates on participation, or to inquire about program specifics, please complete the form below.

 If you’re looking for a place to get started, try one of the Connecticut newspapers that has digitized copies from 1874: the [Connecticut *Western News*](https://chroniclingamerica.loc.gov/lccn/sn84027718/issues/1874/), the [Hartford *Courant*](https://researchitct.org/newspapers/), the [Litchfield *Enquirer*](https://chroniclingamerica.loc.gov/lccn/sn84020071/), the [New Milford *Journal*](https://collections.ctdigitalarchive.org/islandora/object/30002%3A22175119), the [Norwalk *Gazette*](https://collections.ctdigitalarchive.org/islandora/object/450002%3A37), the [Plainville *News*](https://collections.ctdigitalarchive.org/islandora/object/30002%3A21742069), and the [South Norwalk *Sentinel*](https://collections.ctdigitalarchive.org/islandora/object/450002%3Ao10383360).